SparkDevNetwork/Rock/README.markdown

 ## Getting Started

 To compile the project, you'll need Visual Studio 2010 or later and PowerShell 2.0.
-You'll also need to

 To build the project, clone it locally:

     git clone git@github.com:SparkDevNetwork/Rock-ChMS.git